- What is the Adobe Exchange Program for Creative Cloud?

 - What is the cost of joining the Adobe Exchange Program?

-This is a free program.
+This is a gratis program.
 There is no cost to enroll into the program.

 - What should I do to get support with development?